BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: Real Experiment

 \subsection{Other Performance Measures}

-We calculated the percentage of behavior scores that were mapped to each privilege level in BMap, for the legitimate user and illegitimate users.
-As shown in Fig. \ref{fig:levelbin} (a), less than 0.4\% of the behavior scores are mapped to the observation levels, which indicates that BMap is fast and highly effective in making the final decision.
+By using the data sampled from 2016 to 2019, we calculated the percentage of behavior scores that were mapped to each privilege level in BMap-based Multi-Sensor scheme, for the legitimate user and illegitimate users.
+As shown in Fig. \ref{fig:levelbin} (a), less than 0.4\% of the behavior scores are mapped to the observation levels.
+We also calculated the average time users spend at the observation level, which is only 57 seconds per day.
+The result indicates that BMap is fast and highly effective in making the final decision.

-We also calculated the behavior score distributions in each privilege level for time windows 10 through 100 as shown in Fig. \ref{fig:levelbin} (b).
-The z-axis denotes the number of behavior scores.
-The y-axis denotes the time windows.
-The x-axis denotes the privilege levels, where the left three levels that contain top, observation, and bottom levels, are plotted from the legitimate users' behavior scores; similarly, the right three levels are plotted from illegitimate users.
-For both users, the number of scores which fall in the observation level is small, less than 118 given a total of 27,138 scores, which is similar to the result in Fig. \ref{fig:levelbin} (a).
+In order to analyze the detailed change of each level, we magnified the experimental result to check the behavior score distributions at each privilege level during one month's usage.
+The result is shown in Fig. \ref{fig:levelbin} (b), where we calculated the number of scores that fall into each level for all 13 participants.
+The x-axis denotes the privilege levels, where the left three levels that contain top, observation, and bottom levels, are plotted from the legitimate users' behavior scores.
+Similarly, the right three levels are plotted from illegitimate users.
+The y-axis indicates the time percentage, from 10\% to 100\% of the given month.
+The digit in the matrix denotes the number of behavior scores.
+The average time the legitimate user spends at the observation and bottom level are 43 and 3 seconds per day, respectively.
+The average time the illegitimate user spends at the observation and top level are 80 and 0 second(s) per day, respectively.
+For both users, the number of scores that fall in the observation level is small, less than 0.43\%, which is similar to the result in Fig. \ref{fig:levelbin} (a).